 *Even though I pretend to be random characters in history, I fully acknowledge I am not them, did not know them, and can never be them.

 *This blog contains content about psychology, history, music, and personal finance.
-Sometimes the content is written by me and/or my husband.
-Sometimes it is written by our pets.
+Sometimes the content is written by me.
+Sometimes it is written by my pets.
 It's hard to tell.

 *The content on this blog changes frequently and contains the comments of others.
 The opinions on posts are my own.
 They do not belong to any organizations.
 I make statements on behalf of no one except me, myself, and I.

 *The information I provide on all topics is true to the best of my knowledge.
 I cite sources occasionally to help you dig deeper if you are a stickler.
 I am a human fighting confirmation bias like everyone else.
 I make mistakes and may omit information while making my point.

 *I’m not your teacher even though I’m a teacher.
 I’m not a professional psychologist even though I have studied gifted psychology (in a few classes).

 *I only claim to provide entertainment and information as an unverified insanely curious person who plays music.
 I never claim to be a professional therapist, historian, or financial advisor.
 If you follow any advice on this blog, it is at your own risk.

 *In addition, I reserve all rights to this blog.
 If I suddenly decide to change all the content to a narrow interest in dog food, that is my right.

 *If you remodel your house or build something and it doesn't look like ours, that might be a good thing.
 Either way, it's not our fault.

 *All illustrated images on this blog are old enough to be in the public domain.
 They are provided courtesy of the British Library.